Boston Camera Club: 20th century

-For reasons begging research, by 1908 the Boston Camera Club was facing difficulties, Photo-Era saying it had been "long been on the sick list".
-Although it remained active, holding member exhibitions until at least 1912, minutes of 1913 by longtime secretary Thurston confirm membership had declined and its future was under discussion.
+For reasons begging research, by 1908 the Boston Camera Club was facing difficulties, journal Photo-Era saying it had been "long been on the sick list."
+Although it remained active, holding member exhibitions until at least 1912, membership declined and its future was uncertain.
 Business meetings continued, but apparently far fewer regular meetings.
-The club was kept alive by Frank Roy Fraprie (FRAYP-ree), Phineas Hubbard (president 1908–1913, possibly longer), Horace A. Latimer, and the aging Thurston.
-The club, it is believed in 1924, left its longstanding 50 Bromfield Street location and for some years met at the Boston Young Men's Christian Union (YMCU).
-Amateur photography in Boston now seems to have been dominated by three entities—the Boston YMCU Camera Club (a different entity than Boston Camera Club's meetings at YMCU), active from 1908 to at least the 1920s; Boston Photo-Clan, active about 1912–1921 and mentored by Boston commercial photographer John H. Garo at whose studio it met, of which Fraprie was a member as well; and The Society of Arts and Crafts, Boston.
+The club was kept alive by Frank Roy Fraprie (FRAYP-ree), club president Phineas Hubbard, Horace A. Latimer, and the aging Thurston.
+The club, it is believed in 1924, left 50 Bromfield Street and for some years met at the Boston Young Men's Christian Union (YMCU).
+Amateur photography in Boston now seems to have been dominated by three entities-the Boston YMCU Camera Club (a different entity than Boston Camera Club's meetings at YMCU), active from 1908 to at least the 1920s; Boston Photo-Clan, active about 1912-1921, mentored by Boston commercial photographer John H. Garo, at whose studio it met, of which Fraprie was a member as well; and The Society of Arts and Crafts, Boston.